Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If you thought that putting your dog to sleep was hard enough, picking up the ashes can be equally difficult.
-Many dog owners struggle with this and it's quite understandable.
-"For many clients, grief over a deceased pet can continue well after the pet is gone, and receiving a pet’s ashes may cause emotions to overflow," explains veterinarian Alice Villlalobos in an article for Veterinary Practice News.
-Here is a bit of information so that you can be better prepared with what to expect when you pick up your dog's cremains.
+Many dog owners struggle with this, and it's quite understandable.
+Here is a bit of information about what to expect when you pick up your dog's cremains.

 When I first started working for the vet's office, it was often my job to schedule euthanasia appointments.
-I eventually got used to people crying over the phone when scheduling these appointments but must admit that the very first times I had to assist, I had to excuse myself and close myself in the restroom as warm tears would start to flow uncontrollably down my face.
+I eventually got used to people crying over the phone when scheduling these appointments, but I must admit that the very first times I had to assist, I had to excuse myself and lock myself in the restroom as warm tears would start to flow uncontrollably down my face.
 It would take me a bit to regain my composure and act normal again.

 So I followed her and found out that just on the bottom shelf right behind my desk in the reception area there were several small boxes.
 "See, each box has a name tag attached.
 This is hers."
-She handed me the wood box and there I was, handing over to Marley's owner a small box full of her beloved dog's ashes.
+She handed me the wood box and there I was, handing Marley's owner a small box full of her beloved dog's ashes.
 "I am so sorry for your loss," I whispered in a sort of unrealistic tone, a tone that in my opinion could really not do much to help ease the owner's grief.
-She nodded as she grasped the box and held tightly to it as she exited the reception area...
+She nodded as she grasped the box and held it tightly as she exited the reception area.